AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 ---

-title: ImportCsv API <br/>
+title: ImportCsv API
-description: Import entities into Adobe Commerce using Rest API.
+description: Import entities into Adobe Commerce using REST.
+---

 This API allows you to execute append, replace, update and delete behaviors on entities.
 The endpoint accepts CSV data in base64 encoded format.
 You can also choose the validation strategy with option to skip rows with invalid data format or to stop the import process altogether when first invalid row is encountered.
 There is also a field to define the maximum no. of errors encountered before the import processing is halted.
 In case an error is encountered during row validation of CSV data, the import process is terminated and the valid rows are not processed either.
----

 ## Import API

 The  `StartImportInteface` service provides the means to efficiently import entities into Adobe Commerce using a single API call.